 It is important for the police to employ immigrant employees.
 Research shows that the outflow of ethnic minority employees is higher than that of native people and that retention measures can be useful here.
 Measures already start with a good induction process and coaching at the start.
 The salary also plays a major role, but equally the leadership style and organizational culture must be viewed critically because human relationships play a major role in bonding.
 The appointment of a confidential counselor can help.
 Finally, offering promotion opportunities is important.

 The term ‘retention management’ can also relate to a number of marketing techniques that are aimed at retaining customers.
-They try to satisfy existing customers and keep them involved with the company and / or products.
+They try to satisfy existing customers and keep them involved with the company and a or products.
 Various organizations use special marketing tools to retain their own customers; an example of this are savings cards or cards from a supermarket or savings stamps from a gas station.